FOOD SCRAP DROP-OFF PROGRAM EXPANDS TO CHARLESTON REGION WITH NEW PARTNERS!

-Residents can now take their food scraps to designated drop sites for FREE!
+Residents in the entire Charleston region can now take their food scraps to designated drop sites for FREE thanks to a regional partnership between the City of Charleston, Charleston County and Folly Beach!

 Organic material decomposes in landfills without oxygen and releases harmful methane, a potent gas more than 20 times effective at trapping heat in the atmosphere than carbon dioxide.
 Landfills make up 17% of the United States' methane emissions.
 Whereas a compost pile decomposes aerobically – with oxygen – producing mainly carbon dioxide.
 By composting we can substantially reduce harmful emissions and help mitigate climate change.